Edit on GitHub Ask developers in the Community

 Interoperability

-Third party IOX Add-ons rely on the messages and protocol defined in this document in order to properly communicate with Geotab firmware.
+Third-party IOX Add-ons rely on the messages and protocols defined in this document to properly communicate with Geotab firmware.
 Geotab will endeavor to maintain support for the currently-documented messages and protocol.
-However, from time to time Geotab may make changes to such messages and protocol which could potentially impact third party IOX Add-on implementations.
-If Geotab makes any such changes, Geotab will use commercially reasonable efforts to provide partners with as much notice of the impending firmware changes as is practicable in the circumstances.
+However, from time to time, Geotab may make changes to such messages and protocols which can potentially impact third-party IOX Add-on implementations.
+If Geotab makes any such changes, Geotab will use commercially reasonable efforts to provide partners with as much notice of the impending firmware changes as is practical given the circumstances.
 Geotab accepts no responsibility or liability for third party IOX Add-ons which fail to function properly, or at all, and any and all damages which arise, directly or indirectly, from such failures.

 Geotab recommends that all partners who develop their own IOX Add-ons ensure they have the ability to remotely update their firmware.
 This can be accomplished by sending an update to the IOX Add-on using the MIME passthrough messages.